oliveoi1/Clnbrd/README.md

 **Clean clipboard text tool for macOS**

-A lightweight, menu bar utility that removes formatting from clipboard text (including hidden Chat GPT watermarks), making it easy to paste clean text anywhere.
+A lightweight, menu bar utility that removes formatting from clipboard text, making it easy to paste clean text anywhere.

 ## 📥 Download